Pirates vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- Pittsburgh is 7-8 this season when entering a game as the underdog by +120 or more on the moneyline.
+- Pittsburgh has a record of 8-10, a 44.4% win rate, when it's set as an underdog of +115 or more by sportsbooks this season.

-- The Pirates have an implied victory probability of 45.5% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Pirates have a 46.5% chance of walking away with the win.

-- Pittsburgh and its opponents have hit the over in 16 of its 33 games with a total this season.
+- Games involving Pittsburgh have gone over the total set by oddsmakers in 17 of 34 chances this season.

 - The Pirates have played just one game with a spread this season and covered in that contest.